M66B/FairEmail/FAQ.md

 OAuth access is available only for Play Store and Github releases because email providers permitted the use of OAuth for these releases only.
-The responsible for a release, for the F-Droid build this is F-Droid, needs to ask for OAuth permissions.
+The responsible for a release, for the F-Droid build this is the F-Droid organization, needs to ask for OAuth permissions, which mostly involves signing a contract with binding terms and conditions.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.